The Impact of Partial Occlusion on Pedestrian Detectability: Methodology

 \subsection{Pedestrian Detection Models}

 Performance characterization was carried out on seven popular pedestrian detection models.
-All models use publicly available pretrained weights from two popular model zoos \cite{torchvision_mz}\cite{voxel51_mz} and are trained using the COCO “train 2017” dataset \cite{lin2014microsoft}.
+All models use publicly available pretrained weights from two popular model zoos \cite{voxel51_mz}\cite{torchvision_mz} and are trained using the COCO “train 2017” dataset \cite{lin2014microsoft}.
 An overview of the pedestrian detection models can be seen in Table \ref{table:models}.
 The pedestrian detection models chosen for characterization can be divided into 3 categories: Two-Stage Frameworks, One-Stage Frameworks and Keypoint Estimation.
 Two-stage frameworks such as FasterRCNN\cite{ren2016faster}, MaskRCNN\cite{he2017mask} and R-FCN\cite{dai2016r} apply two separate networks to perform classification.
 One network is used to propose regions of interest and a dedicated second network performs object detection \cite{chen2021deep}.
 One-stage frameworks such as RetinaNet\cite{lin2017focal}, SSD\cite{liu2016ssd} and SSDLite\cite{howard2019searching}\cite{sandler2018mobilenetv2} attempt to reduce computation and increase speed by performing object detection using a single feed forward convolutional network that does not interact with a region proposal module.
 RetinaNet also implements a novel method of “focal loss” which is used to reduce the imbalance between foreground and background classes during training with a view to increasing detection precision.
 CenterNet\cite{zhou2019objects} takes an alternative approach based on keypoint estimation.
 Objects are represented as a single point at their bounding box center identified by a heat map generated using a fully convolutional network.
 Other object features such as object size, orientation and pose are then regressed directly from the image features at the center location.
+CenterNet has been shown to outperform a number of state of the art one-stage and two-stage algorithms in terms of a speed-accuracy trade off by maintaining an efficient network architecture\cite{zhou2019objects}.